jpthiele/dealii-Wiki/Frequently-Asked-Questions.md

 # The deal.II FAQ
-Over the course of the project deal.II has accumulated a large number of answers to frequently asked questions, which are collected here.
+This page collects a few answers to questions that have frequently been asked about deal.II and that we thought are worth recording as they may be useful to others as well.

 ## Table of Contents
   * [The deal.II FAQ](#the-dealii-faq)